atdixon/me.untethr.nostr-desk/README.md

 # me.untethr.nostr-desk

-* majorly work-in-progress
+* work-in-progress
-  - i.e., don't file bugs yet
+  - i.e., don't file bugs yet (or do if you like)
-  - expect performance weirdness etc
   - enjoy the ugly
+  - wanna help?
 * db schema is subject to change rapidly
   - so MAY NEED TO do this whenever you pull new commits:
     - `$ rm ~/.nostr-desk`